kelly-sovacool/asm-microbe-2022/abstract.md

 1 Department of Computational Medicine and Bioinformatics, University of Michigan

-2 TODO Sarah’s affil
+2 Seres Therapeutics

-3 TODO Megan’s affil
+3 Department of Molecular, Cellular, and Developmental Biology, University of Michigan

 4 Department of Microbiology and Immunology, University of Michigan